The Essential Rental Property Maintenance Checklist for Landlords

 |

 If the property is cleaned every week, it’s easier to conduct monthly routine maintenance.
 Monthly maintenance focuses more on performing inspections and addressing unresolved maintenance issues.
-Though there may be less work to do, performing monthly general inspections helps you identify issues that you might otherwise have missed during weekly maintenance.
+Though there may be less work to do, performing monthly general inspections helps property managers identify issues that might otherwise have missed during weekly maintenance.

 To be more efficient, conduct monthly inspections and repairs on the same day you do weekly maintenance.
-Below are examples of property maintenance tasks that should be done on a monthly basis:
+Below are examples of property maintenance tasks that should be done monthly:

 - Inspect common area lighting and replace burnt-out bulbs

-- Inspect basement and attic to make sure attic vents and sump pumps are in good condition
+- Inspect basement and attic to make sure attic vents and sump pumps are in working condition

 - Make sure window and door locks are functional; repair broken glass or torn screens